Naked Willie

 Naked Willie is an album from American country music artist Willie Nelson.
 This album was released on March 17, 2009, on the Legacy Recordings label.
-The album include remixes of recordings from 1966–1970, stripped-down without orchestration or background vocals.
+The album include remixes of recordings from 1966 to 1970, stripped-down without orchestration or background vocals.
 The concept of the album is similar to the Beatles' Let It Be...
 Naked project released several years before Naked Willie.
 This album was released in some countries under the alternative title Stripped or Willie Stripped.

 Track listing

 All songs written by Willie Nelson except as noted.